-These days the viaduct is open to carry a public footpath over the Wye between the villages of Redbrook and Penallt, we crossed to visit the boat pub.
+These days the viaduct is open to carry a public footpath over the Wye between the villages of Redbrook and Penallt.
+We crossed to visit the boat pub.

 A pub I had visited before on a walk from Monmouth downstream along the river a while back and liked.
-The Boat was as remembered an informal place with a nice garden overlooking the bridge.
+The Boat was as remembered an informal place with a pleasant garden overlooking the bridge.
 This was deg friendly inside and out and quite a few canine customers were enjoying The Boats finest dog water.

 Redbrook To Monmouth

 The walk then followed the river upstream along footpaths initially, a 200 metre stretch on the busy main road then into fields alongside the river.
-This was a very nice meadow with lots of insect life including dragonflies and butterflies.
+This was a very nice meadow with lots of insect life, including dragonflies and butterflies.